 Looking back to the launch of the Sustainable Jersey program in 2009 we can track some remarkable changes.
-At that time, sustainability as an idea was not a significant part of the local conversation and it certainly wasn't a major force driving change.
-Since that time 463 of New Jersey's municipalities have formally pledged to pursue sustainability through an act of the governing body, and pledged to seek Sustainable Jersey certification.
 Where once sustainability wasn't present in the local conversation, now there are hundreds of new green teams and sustainability commissions created as formal bodies of local government and charged with driving change on these issues.
 Collectively these municipalities have implemented and documented over 5,000 discrete actions from our list of best practices.
 Recently we launched Sustainable Jersey for Schools, and in just six months 300 schools and school districts have signed up.